At Cadenshae, we love tennis, it's such an exciting and elegant sport!

-With the Australian Open fever in full flow we wanted to share our top tennis mums with you.
-Women who not only give us inspiration as athletes but as mothers too.
-These ladies are a reminder that if you have a goal, then keep working at it and push past the challenges because you might just surprise yourself with the results.
+We wanted to share our favourite tennis moms with you.
+Women who not only inspire us as athletes, but as mothers too.
+These ladies are a reminder that if you have a goal in mind...keep working at it...you might just surprise yourself.

-In a true example of following your heart, Kim returned to tennis in 2009 after retiring from the sport to have her baby girl Jade Elle who was born in 2008.
-Even during the early stages of motherhood Kim trained tirelessly and went on to win her second US Open title in 2009.
-That’s not all, Kim was also the first mother to win a Major since 1980.
+In a true example of following your heart, Kim returned to tennis in 2009 after retiring from the sport to have her baby girl, Jade Elle in 2008.
+Even during the early stages of motherhood, Kim trained tirelessly and went on to win her second US Open title in 2009.
+That’s not all, Kim was also the first mother to win a major since 1980.
+Nice one Kim!

-Talk about business as usual - Margaret Court played professional tennis even during pregnancy and was narrowly defeated by Evonne Goolagong at the 1972 Wimbledon Championship match while carrying her son Daniel.
-A year later she came back fighting and won the 1973 US, Australian and French Opens.
+Talk about business as usual - Margaret Court played professional tennis when pregnant and was only narrowly defeated by Evonne Goolagong at the 1972 Wimbledon Championship match.
+A year later she came back fighting and won the 1973 US, Australian and French Opens with her son Daniel in tow.
 What a woman.

-In 1977 Evonne took a rest from tennis to have her baby girl Kelly.
+In 1977 Evonne took a rest from tennis to have her baby girl, Kelly.
 In 1980 she came back swinging (literally!) and landed a Wimbledon Grand Slam title.
 This became her seventh major win, alongside a clutch of single and doubles triumphs at the Australian Open.
+Boom!

 Written by Nikki Clarke.